-The school's collective responsibilities towards Special Educational Needs:
+The school's collective responsibilities towards Special Educational Needs and Disabilities:

-- To identify and assess students' needs as early as possible (ideally during Year 6 through effective primary liaison). - To ensure full entitlement and access for special needs students to a broad and relevant curriculum with full agreement from the Principal, to reflect our inclusive ethos. - To work in partnership with parents, students and external agencies to ensure students with SEND are able to reach their full potential.
+- To identify and assess students' needs as early as possible (ideally during Year 6 through effective primary liaison). - To ensure full entitlement and access for students with special educational needs to a broad and relevant curriculum with full agreement from the Headteacher, to reflect our inclusive ethos. - To work in partnership with parents, students and external agencies to ensure students with SEND are able to reach their full potential. - To prepare Individual student Profiles through provision mapping for students with an Education Health Care Plan (EHCP), students identified as having a special educational need and those students who receive wave 1 support to regularly review interventions and assess their impact upon a student's progress.

-- To prepare Individual Pupil Profiles through provision mapping for students with an Education, Health and Care Plan (EHC plan) students identified as having a special Educational need and those students who receive wave 1 support To regularly review interventions and assess their impact upon a student's progress. - To keep teaching staff fully informed of individual needs and advise on appropriate strategies. - To provide individual/small group support where necessary in the raising of literacy skills and numeracy skills. - To develop and review individual education plans and issue copies to parents and subject staff. - To ensure EHC plans are clear and detailed, made with prescribed time limits, specify monitoring arrangements and are reviewed annually. - To provide a safe and secure environment for students so that they participate in their learning and increase their responsibility for their learning and behaviour as they move through school. - To effectively develop Teaching Assistants. - To work closely with other practitioners in the Special Educational Needs team in order to achieve these aims in line with our Vision Statement and beliefs.
+- To keep teaching staff fully informed of individual needs and advise on appropriate strategies. - To provide individual/small group support where necessary in the raising of literacy skills and numeracy skills. - Speech and language groups. - Dyslexia groups. - To develop and review individual education plans and issue copies to parents and subject staff. - To ensure EHCPs are clear and detailed, made with prescribed time limits, specify monitoring arrangements and are reviewed annually. - To provide a safe and secure environment for students so that they participate in their learning and increase their responsibility for their learning and behaviour as they move through school. - To effectively develop teaching assistants - To work closely with other practitioners in the Special Educational Needs team in order to achieve these aims in line with our Vision Statement and beliefs.